MagnumOpuses/af-connect-project/jobtechdevEn.md

 To integrate with AF, request access to APIs here: (available in May 2021)

 ## Licence and code
-The code is openpensource with [Apache License 2.0](LICENSE.md) and can be found here:
+The code is open-source with [Apache License 2.0](LICENSE.md) and can be found here:
 - Demo: https://github.com/MagnumOpuses/af-connect-demo
 - Module: https://github.com/MagnumOpuses/af-connect-module
 - Service: https://github.com/MagnumOpuses/af-connect